 I'm not in the habit of being maudlin, but you must hear her story to truly understand who she is and why I'm writing this story.
-(She does not know I'm writing or doing any of this.)
 I'll try and keep this brief and not be very descriptive.
 The facts and your imagination are enough to bring tears to your eyes.

 In her late twenties, Kristine was an average woman who came from modest beginnings (like most of us).
 She had two loving parents who remained married for fifty years until one of them passed away recently.
 Her younger sister is married to a great guy and her older brother is bipolar and addicted to drugs, unfortunately.
 (He's also had it rough throughout the years.)

 By the time Kristine was thirty, she was diagnosed with two brain tumors.
 I made sure to be with her for her first surgery.
 After her surgery, I rode my bike seven miles every day after work to be with her in the hospital, and I was often alone.
 In total, she has had 11 surgeries from these tumors and lost her hearing in one ear because of them.
-As you can see from the picture above and the video below, her face droops a bit and her speech is a little slurred, also because of the surgeries.
+As you can see from the video, her face droops a bit and her speech is a little slurred, also because of the surgeries.

 Again, she raised four kids by herself while dealing with a cheating and abusive husband, drove a school bus to make ends meet, and had a total of eleven surgeries throughout this ordeal.